What does Bounce Rate mean in SEO?

 - how long does it take before a visitor bounces and how does this compare to your competitors? (aka Time to Bounce)

-So, for example, many ecommerce websites have a high bounce rate because people come in, check the price and then leave again.
+Many eCommerce websites have a high bounce rate because people come in, check the price and then leave again.
 They may come back later to buy but while they are shopping around they won't be staying for long.

-The same is true of Time to Bounce.
+- how quickly a visitor bounces.
 The figure in itself is not that important until you compare it with a website's competitors.
-Shopping sites and technical forums often have a short time to bounce.
+Shopping sites and technical forums which provide clear answers to straight forward problems often have a short time to bounce.
 The internet user visits, sees the information they want quickly, and leaves.

 - Reviews of the product